About the Internship Endowment Fund

 Apply to be a Curatorial Intern

-If you are a junior or a senior at MAUHS or Arlington HS or enrolled in SWT and interested in this exciting and challenging summer position with Bennington Museum, you may apply by following the link below.
-Applications for the summer of 2024 will be accepted until May 15, 2024.
+If you are a rising junior, current junior or a senior at MAUHS or Arlington HS or enrolled in SWT and interested in this exciting and challenging summer position with Bennington Museum, you may apply by following the link below.
+Applications for the summer of 2025 will be accepted until May 15, 2025.

 Bennington Museum is pleased to introduce the 2023 recipient of the curatorial internship position this summer: Thomas Scheetz.
-Thomas will be a senior at Mount Anthony Union High School next fall.
-At school, he is a member of the student senate and the National Honor Society, and runs on the cross-country team in the fall, and on the indoor and outdoor track teams in the winter and spring.
-Last semester, through his Community-based Learning class, He had the privilege of interning at the Bennington Town Offices, creating PDFs to map out local cemeteries.
+Thomas graduated as Salutatorian of Mount Anthony Union High School in 2024.
+At school, he was a member of the student senate and the National Honor Society, and ran on the cross-country team in the fall, and on the indoor and outdoor track teams in the winter and spring.
+Through his Community-based Learning class, He had the privilege of interning at the Bennington Town Offices, creating PDFs to map out local cemeteries.
 Outside of school, he enjoys baking, running, biking, and researching the history of his old house and the other old houses around it.

 We asked Thomas to tell us a little bit about why he was interested in working at Bennington Museum: